jcarlosroldan/autoselenium/README.md

 # AutoSelenium: Ready-to-run Selenium

-This Python 3 library solves most of the tasks that are usually related to use Selenium in a project.
+This Python 3 library solves most of the problems usually found when using Selenium.

 ## Installing